Shanley Hutchinson

 Starting university can be overwhelming, and many first-year students struggle with loneliness and social isolation.

-To help ease this transition, Dr. Lauren Human (Associate Professor of Psychology, Faculty of Arts and Social Sciences), Steve Brodrick (Associate Director, Residence Life) and Dr. Melissa Fedderson (Manager, Campus Wellness and Education) are launching a research-driven initiative to examine how students can build meaningful relationships early in their university experience.
+To help ease this transition, Dr. Lauren Human (Associate Professor of Psychology, Faculty of Arts and Social Sciences), Steve Brodrick (Associate Director, Residence Life) and Melissa Feddersen (Manager, Campus Wellness and Education) are launching a research-driven initiative to examine how students can build meaningful relationships early in their university experience.

 “Strong social connections are vital for health, well-being and overall success,” says Dr. Human, Faculty Lead for the project.
 “With this initiative, we aim to foster a greater sense of belonging among first-year students on campus while deepening our understanding of how social and psychological well-being influence a more positive transition into university, higher achievement and greater student retention.”